D-Bald/fiber-backend/README.md

 - User Handler:
    - Manage User Roles
+   - Check for admin role on update for the 'role' field
 - Content Handler:
    - add `PATCH` Method to update of any content entry
    - Query content and types by title/Name, tags, (and field-values?)